Stability of fibrations over one-dimensional bases: Introduction

 \section{Introduction}

-Finding {\it good models} of varieties fibered over one-dimensional schemes is a central problem in geometry and arithmetic.
-Some of the best known examples are the theory of stable reduction of (elliptic) curves, N\'eron models of abelian varieties, and the standard models of conic bundles.
+Finding {\it good models} of varieties fibered over one-dimensional schemes is a central problem in geometry and arithmetic, with some of the key examples being: Tate's minimal models of elliptic curves \cite{tate-algorithm}, N\'eron models of abelian varieties \cite{neron-book,neron}, semistable reduction for curves \cite{artin-winters}, Sarkisov's standard models of conic bundles \cite{Sarkisov}, Koll\'ar's theory of semistable hypersurfaces over PIDs \cite{kollar-polynomials}.

+In this paper, we solve a concrete problem in birational geometry of threefolds (Corti's conjecture on the existence of standard models of degree $1$ del Pezzo fibrations) by developing a new theory of semistability for fibrations over a one-dimensional base, which we call \emph{Koll\'ar semistability}.
+For the main application{\textemdash}Koll\'ar semistability of weighted hypersurfaces (or their intersections) in weighted projective spaces{\textemdash}our theory is a common generalization of both Tate's and Koll\'ar's theories.
+We give an overview of Corti's conjecture in \S\ref{S:corti} and of the general theory in \S\ref{S:stability}.